DHTMLX/docs-suite/docs/window/api/window_width_config.md

 @signature: {'width?: number;'}

-@default:
-50% of the browser window's width
+@default: 50% of the browser window's width

-@type: number

 @example:
 var dhxWindow = new dhx.Window({